Independent Australian Cost Guides

 Fitzroy is almost entirely Victorian and Federation terraces, many with original wiring and plumbing.
-Heritage overlays apply in the conservation areas around Georgina and Lennox streets.
-Tradies in the inner west are experienced with this stock.
+Heritage overlays apply in the conservation areas around Gertrude and Napier streets.
+Tradies in the inner north are experienced with this stock.
 Travel surcharges are rarely a factor — Fitzroy is well within the inner Melbourne tradie belt.

 🏛️